best-hvac-books-reviews-from-amazon

 We liked the detailed troubleshooting scenarios in this book as it makes you think through problems and develops basic troubleshooting techniques.
 The book is easy to understand and covers refrigeration fundamentals as well as the basics of electrical components used in HVAC/R.

-If you are only interested in domestic HVAC/R then this has its own section as does the commercial equipment.
-It is a good all-around read but sometimes we felt that it lacked detailed explanations.
+If you are only interested in domestic HVAC/R, then this has its section, as does the commercial equipment.
+It is a good all-around read, but sometimes we felt that it lacked detailed explanations.

 CHECK PRICE ON AMAZON